-You can create an asset in the respective category by Right-click if the category is empty.
-If there are already items in it, Right-click will open the category.
-Left-click always opens a list of available assets to choose from in order to create them.
+You can create an asset in the respective category by Left- or Right-click if the category is empty.
+If there are already items in it Left-click will select the directory, while a Right-click always opens a list of available assets to choose from in order to create them.
 The Asset creation dropdown lists remain active when the Ctrl key is held, allowing the creation of multiple assets in quick succession.

 Each Category has a Search Scene tab on the top of the list.
 You can search assets from the category selected.
 You can select more than one category or asset at a time with Ctrl+select or Shift+select.

 The Assets tab search function only displays top-level hierarchy assets.

 The Asset lists have some additional multi-selection functionalities:

 - Ctrl + Left-click on deselected item - Adds to the selection;

 - Ctrl + Left-click on selected item - removes it from the selection;

 - Ctrl + A - Selects all items in the list/category;